-The G20 Debt Service Standstill Initiative, although a partial success, has been dogged by competing interests and lack of coordination.
+The G20 Debt Service Suspension Initiative, although a partial success, has been dogged by competing interests and lack of coordination.
 A further push is needed to solve the coordination problem.

 Ce qui est malsain, avec la proposition d’annuler la dette, c’est le déni de réalité consistant à affirmer que l’Etat peut effacer une partie de ses engagements sans que cela ne coûte à personne.